Alanpatchi/terraform-eks-fargate/README.md

-Contains the necessary infrastructure to deploy the kanban application
+Configures infrastructure to deploy applications on an eks cluster with fargate profiles